eBay/ldapadmtool/README.md

 just edit config.pm to customize it, and also edit ldapadmtool.pl to change the first line to point to the location where you have installed the files.

+Once you're able to execute ldapadmtool.pl without errors, some basic help is built-in.
+Try "./ldapadmtool.pl help" to get started.
+Functionality has been implemented as several discrete modules which handle operations specific to certain entry types, so there are user, group, netgroup, sudoer role, automount map, and host modules.
+To get help on any of these actions, try:
+"./ldapadmtool.pl <module> help"